Wet and messy fetishism

-A fetish for bodily fluids such as feces, urine, vomit, semen, and female ejaculate is not considered part of WAM.
-The former three are typically considered coprophilia, urophilia, and emetophilia; urophilia is occasionally found in mainstream pornography; the other two are less common fetishes.
+Wet and messy fetishism (WAM), also known as sploshing, is a form of sexual fetishism involving a person getting messy with a variety of materials, such as food, mud, and water.
+The word "sploshing" originates from a defunct UK fetish magazine named Splosh!.

+Overview

+Many people with WAM fetishes are drawn to the tactile sensations of wet or messy substances against their skin.
+Others prefer the visual appeal of others getting wet or messy with products that have different textures, consistencies, and colours.
+Common themes are subjects being pied or having slime dumped on them, or having substances poured inside clothing as it is being worn.
+Substances used in WAM play can be edible or non-edible, but do not include bodily fluids.

 WAM fetish videos (made by both fans and commercial producers) may include nudity and sexual acts, while others may only feature fully clothed participants.
 Videos can frequently be seen on public video hosting sites like YouTube.
 Some of these videos are flagged but most of them remain available despite the sexual undertones, mainly because a large majority of wet and messy videos posted publicly do not include nudity and are therefore considered suitable for all audiences to view.
 Indeed, not only is much WAM video content indistinguishable in any easily defined sense from the kind of slapstick featured in mainstream entertainment, but scenes of slimings or pieings from the mainstream media are often compiled and marketed by producers towards a WAM fetishist target audience.